CQUni-Mike/COIT11134-2019-T2/Week 03 - Vehicles, Cars, Trucks - Part 02/README.md

-# COIT11134 - Inheritance Vehicles Cars Trucks
+# COIT11134 - Inheritance Vehicles Cars Trucks (VCT) Project

 The questions below are in addition to the set tutorial questions and to the questions from relevant chapters of the textbook.